Thanks for your question.

 First off, well done on your success.
 It's never easy to make changes in your life, and stick to them, so you should be chuffed with what you've achieved so far.

-Having said that, if you're still asking questions, Googling about weight loss or fat loss, my guess is you haven't yet reached your ultimate goal yet.
+Having said that, if you're still asking questions, Googling about weight loss vs fat loss, my guess is you haven't yet reached your ultimate goal yet.

 Maybe you're stuck on a plateau you can't get off.
 Or what has worked for you in the past doesn't seem to be cutting the mustard anymore.

 Whatever it is, let's see if we can get you moving in the right direction again.

 Weight Loss vs Fat Loss: What's the Difference?

 Weight Loss vs Fat Loss: Where does weight loss come from?

 The weight loss vs fat loss debate has been raging for quite some time.
 And does cause a lot of confusion.
 So, to help clear it up I'm going to start by explaining what weight loss is and why it is different to fat loss.
 Because, no, they're not the same.